 Students are limited to a maximum of 12 credit hours of independent study and independent research credit, combined.
-Independent Studies may be taken for variable credit, and require approval of the Independent Study instructor, Chair of the credit-granting department, the student's advisor, and the Dean of Academic Affairs.
-Application for an Independent Study requires that a student be a matriculate junior or senior, with the exception of freshman and sophomores whose readiness is specifically demonstrated on the Independent Study application.
+Independent Studies may be taken for variable credit, and require approval of the Independent Study instructor, Chair of the credit-granting department, student's advisor, and Dean of Academic Affairs.
+Application for an Independent Study requires that a student be a matriculated junior or senior, with the exception of freshman and sophomores whose readiness is specifically demonstrated on the Independent Study Application.

 The amount of credit to be earned in an Independent Study course is to be determined by the instructor at the time the proposal is submitted, and may vary from one to three credits, depending upon the number of objectives identifies in the proposal, and the degree of difficulty, or complexity, as judged by the instructor.

 The number of credits is not to be changed at the end of the study period because the student failed to meet all of the objectives which were identified in the proposal.
 The grading system cited in the college catalog is designed to provide for this.

 Characteristics of Professional internships